nest-modules/mailer/docs/mailer.md

 @Injectable()
 export class ExampleService {
   constructor(private readonly mailerService: MailerService) {}

   public example(): void {
-    this
-      .mailerService
+    this.mailerService
       .sendMail({
         to: 'test@nestjs.com',
         from: 'noreply@nestjs.com',
         subject: 'Testing Nest Mailermodule with template ✔',
         template: 'welcome', // The `.pug`, `.ejs` or `.hbs` extension is appended automatically.
+        context: {
-        context: {  // Data to be sent to template engine.
+          // Data to be sent to template engine.
           code: 'cf1a3f828287',
           username: 'john doe',
         },